ausspeedruns/cables/docs/tutorials/swap-over.md

 ### Stage Hand {#setup-stage-hand}

 1. Setup next runner's equipment (consoles, controllers, etc).
+2. If the runner is using an [SD Console](./video-flow.md#sd-consoles) then help setup the RetroTINK.
-2. Assist runners and commentators with the Runner Tablet to make sure their name, headset and personal audio levels are correct.
+3. Assist runners and commentators with the Runner Tablet to make sure their name, headset and personal audio levels are correct.

 ### Stream Tech {#setup-stream-tech}